vincentfusco/tt06_555/README.md

 ## Schematics ##

-The basic architecture described above -- that comprised of two comparators, an SR latch, etc., can and has beeen implemented in different ways.
+The the implementation of the basic architecture described above -- two comparators, an SR latch, and an open-drain transistor -- can and has beeen implemented in different ways.

 Schematics of the original BJT version and later CMOS version are given in [History](#history).

-The tt06_555 implementation is shown below:
+This project's implementation is shown below:

 ![Schematic](./docs/timer_core_schematic.PNG)